Dillonb/n64/docs/source/interfaces.rst

 Writes with "clear" bits high will clear the bits in the actual register.
 Writes with "clear" bits low will have no effect.

-If both the "set" and "clear" bits are high, the value is cleared (??
+If both the "set" and "clear" bits are high, the value is set (??
 I think ??)

 Reads
 ^^^^^